 Your computer monitor is another possible cause of neck pain when you work at the computer for long periods.
 It should be set at or slightly below eye level to promote a neutral spine position for your neck.
 All monitors include a stock stand that comes attached to the screen, but many are not adjustable.

 For a monitor that is too short, prop it on a small shelf or box to reach to correct height.
 A better solution is to use a separate monitor mount that can connect to the back of the screen with a special mount.
 This usually allows for significantly more flexibility in setting the screen height and distance from your eyes.

 The same rules apply to traditional sitting desks or standing desks.
 If you’re considering switching to a standing desk converter, some models have a monitor arm already attached.
 This ensures that you have monitor properly adjusted whether you’re standing or sitting.

-4. Proper Office Chair
+4. Proper Office Chair For Neck Pain